redpanda-data/connect/resources/docs/multipart.md

 These defaults are not always ideal, sometimes we might want to take a multipart message, encode it into a binary blob, and output that blob as a single part.
-The message could then decoded further in the pipeline and seemlessly decoded back into its original multiple part format.
+The message could then be seemlessly decoded back into its original multiple part format further down the pipeline.

 You can do this with the `multi_to_blob` and `blob_to_multi` processors.